 FindAGrave displays a November 2011 photograph by Art Wells of a grave marker for Ota Benga, as shown above.
 Perhaps the American Museum of Natural History should erect a monument in Ota Benga’s honor.
 And the Bronx Zoo should do the same beside its now closed Monkey House.
 Public apologies for the New York spectacle of exhibiting a human in the same cage as monkeys would be a decent act by the Bronx Zoo authorities.

 A. On September 8, 2006, National Public Radio (NPR) aired a program on the Ota Benga story, featuring people who knew Ota Benga.
 The program also featured the co-author of Ota Benga: The Pygmy in the Zoo, Phillips Verner Bradford.
 You can listen to the nine-minute audio by clicking the the PLAY button below.
 The transcript is available here.

-B. For educators who would like to include the Ota Benge story in their lesson plans, I have created a PowerPoint version of the Ota Benga story.
+B. For educators who would like to include the Ota Benga story in their lesson plans, the author has created a PowerPoint version of the Ota Benga story.
 It can be downloaded here.
-Please let me know in the comments section if you use this resource in your class!
+Please let us know in the comments section if you use this resource in your class!

 Bradford, Phillips Verner, and Blume, Harvey.
 Ota Benga: The Pygmy in the Zoo.
 St. Martin’s, 1992.

 Hochschild, Adam.
 King Leopold’s Ghost: A Story of Greed, Terror and Heroism in Colonial Africa.
 Houghton Mifflin, 1998.